techquest/paywith-quickteller-sample-wp8/README.md

-Adding payment to your application using Quickteller Windows Phone 8 SDK
+Using Quickteller Payment SDK for Windows Phone 8
 ================================================================

-Quickteller Windows Phone 8 SDK let you easily add payment capability into your Windows Phone 8 application.
+Quickteller Payment SDK for Windows Phone 8 let you easily add payment capability into your Windows Phone 8 application.
 To get the SDK, visit the NuGet package URL: http://www.nuget.org/packages/Quickteller.Sdk.Wp8/.
 The steps below describe how you can go about integrating the SDK into your application.

 Registering you application on the Developer Console
 ----------------------------------------------------

 To begin integration with the Quickteller for Windows Phone 8 SDK, you have to register your application on the Developer Console.
 To do this, follow the steps below:

-1. Go to the Developer Console on http://developer.interswitchng.com Sign-up if you haven’t.
-If you have, log-in to gain access to your console.
-2. Click on the API Console tab on top of the page, and then click on the API Access link on the left hand side of the page.
-3. There would be two tabs on the main pane: “Sandbox” and “Production”.
-The “Sandbox” tab is used for creating keys for test applications, while the “Production” tab is for creating keys for production applications.
-You can not use “Sandbox” keys in “Production” and vice versa.
-4. To create a new key, click on the “Create new key” button on either “Staging” or “Production” tab, and fill out the required information.
-5. Now that you have your keys, you can continue with the steps below.
+1. Go to http://developer.interswitchng.com and sign up by clicking on the Get Started button.
+Fill the form presented to you and click on sign up.
+You will get an email to the address you supplied during registration asking you to confirm your registration.
+Follow the link to confirm your registration and you will be logged in.

+2. Welcome to Interswitch Developer Network.
+Click on “Create Your First App” to create credentials for your first Interswitch App.
+Creating the App will provide you the basic requirement to use Interswitch SDKs.
+You need to supply the following information:

+	App Name (required): A desired name for your app, e.g. BlueCups App Client Company Name (required): The name of the company that owns the application.
+E.g Blue Cups Ltd Client Company Logo - Your App logo (optional): (Note that there is a limit to the size you can upload and it is expected to be 200 x 200 pixels)
+	Merchant ID (optional): If you are a WebPAY merchant already, enter your Merchant ID here, otherwise ignore this field.
+	Client Description (required): A short message introducing your App to its users.
+Basically, tell us what it does, the owner etc.

+3. Click on Submit button.
+Once you have done this, you will see a page displaying your credentials.

+4. Click on 'Manage' button at the top right conner.
+On this page under 'Details' section you will see your client id and your secret key.
+This will be needed in the SDK.
+On the 'Services' section turn on the 'QuickTeller Wallet Services' and 'QuickTeller Service' for your application.
+Note: without turning on this two services your application will throw access denied error.

+5	Now that all is set, just go ahead and build your application.

 Downloading and Installing the SDK
 ----------------------------------

-To use the SDK, follow either of the two steps below:
+Visit our Nuget package page at http://www.nuget.org/packages/Quickteller.Sdk.Wp8.
+Then follow either of the two instructions bellow:

-1. Visit http://www.nuget.org/packages/Quickteller.Sdk.Wp8/, to get the instructions on how to install the SDK.
-Then on your Visual Studio, Go to VIEW menu --> Other Windows --> Package Manager Console.
+1. Inside Visual Studio, select your project in the Solution Explorer, then go to VIEW menu --> Other Windows --> Package Manager Console.
 On the console type:
 Install-Package Quickteller.Sdk.Wp8
 …and press Enter.

 2. Go to your Solution Explorer, right-click on “References” then select “Manage NuGet Packages…” On the pop-up click “Online” at the left-hand-side, then on the search menu, type “Quickteller” and select “Quickteller Payment SDK for Windows Phone 8” then click “Install”.